Nine steps to running your first Christmas online marketing campaign

 2) Words matter – It goes without saying that you should check your emails for spelling and grammar mistakes before you send them, but you also need to make sure your words convince people to take action.
 Read this guide on writing convincing email copy from Hubspot for more help.

 3) Clean up your list – If you’ve been sending marketing emails for a while, the chances are there are people who signed up who don’t bother reading what you send any more.
 You need to find out if they’re still interested in what you offer, and if not remove them from you list.
 This article on how and why you should delete email subscribers will help you do that.

 4) Offers matter – What would it take for you to open a marketing email?
 If you’re honest, a 5% discount wouldn’t do the trick.
 Even 10% might not be enough.
 Make sure the incentives you email people about are worth their time.

 5) Volume matters – How many marketing emails should you send?
 It’s probably a question with no real answer.
 Too many and you can risk people unsubscribing, too few and you might not make as many sales as you should.
-Reputable tools like Email Marketing from 123 Reg will offer you a range of metrics that can help you judge the number of emails you should be sending.
+Reputable email marketing tools will offer you a range of metrics that can help you judge the number of emails you should be sending.

 If you still need more help, then download our free email marketing ebook.

 Increase your PPC focus

 Never tried pay per click advertising (PPC) before?
 The run up to Christmas is a great time to start.
 The great thing about PPC is that it has the power to put your website at the top of search engine results pages almost instantly.

 The downside is that it can be somewhat tricky to get to grips with, especially if you haven’t done any PPC advertising before.